asifkd012020/open-itg-aws_runbooks/ecs/RUNBOOK.md

 ## 2. Using Elastic Container Registry (ECR) for storing and retrieving Docker images

 **Why?**
 CG's public access requirements for cloud state that resources should be secured in environments and not be publicly accessible.
-ECR provides a safe and secure location for managing the images for teams.
-And make sure the images are not immutable and not manipulated.
+ECR is a fully managed container registry that makes it easy to store, manage, share and deploy container images and artifacts in a secure manner.Amazon ECR hosts your images in a highly available and high-performance architecture, allowing you to deploy images for your container applications reliably.
+You can share container software privately within Capital Group or publicly worldwide for anyone to discover and download.

 **How?**

 ### Using Amazon ECR Images with Amazon ECS

 You can use your ECR images with Amazon ECS, but you need to satisfy the following prerequisites\.